• Skip to primary navigation

 ColeslawTangy crunch that balances the creamy texture.

-These sides add variety to the plate without making more work.
+These sides add variety to the plate without making more work, and a party-ready nachos for sharing can be another crowd-pleasing option.

 How to Store, Reheat, and Make Ahead